cosmos-developer/comprehensive-rust/src/running-the-course/welcome-1.md

-# Welcome to Day 1
+# Welcome to session 1 & 2

-This is the first day of Rust Fundamentals.
-We will cover a lot of ground
+This is the first part of Rust Fundamentals.
+We will cover a lot of ground:
-today:

 * Basic Rust syntax: variables, scalar and compound types, enums, structs, references, functions, and methods.